MaZe3D/CantStop/README.md

 | `release` | `linux` |
 | `test` | |

-The Build-configuration can be combined like following:
+The Build-configuration and Plattform can be combined like in the following examples:
-To build on windows in release mode you type `make release_windows` To test on linux you can type `make test_linux`
+- To build on windows in release mode you type `make release_windows`.
+- To build the test on linux you can type `make test_linux`.
-I you like to run the code immediately you can use the `run` command like `make run_debug_windows` right after building the program will run.
+- If you'd like to run the code immediately you can add the prepend `run_` command like `make run_debug_windows`.
+Right after building the program will be executed.

 WSL2 supports the starting of windows executables right from the linux-bash so you can compile and run right from the WSL.